MadhavKrishanGoswami/Lighthouse/docs/CONTRIBUTING.md

 # Contributing to Lighthouse

 Thank you for considering contributing to **Lighthouse**!
-It's contributions from passionate developers like you that make open-source projects thrive.
+Contributions from passionate developers like you make open-source projects thrive.
 Whether you're reporting bugs, suggesting features, improving documentation, or writing code, your efforts are greatly appreciated.

 This document outlines how you can contribute.
 Feel free to propose improvements by submitting a pull request.